SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs: Related Work

 \section{Related Work}

 \paragraph{Spatial reasoning benchmarks} A wide range of benchmarks have been proposed to evaluate the spatial reasoning abilities.
 Early diagnostic datasets like CLEVR~\citep{johnson2017clevr} introduced synthetic, rendered scenes with simple 3D shapes.
 Recent spatial reasoning benchmarks for vision-language models have explored diverse aspects of spatial cognition.
 Some, such as MindCube and VSI-Bench~\citep{yin2025spatialmentalmodelinglimited, yang2025thinking}, emphasize cognitive mapping, how models represent and track spatial information across scenes.
 SpaCE-10, SPHERE, and 3DSRBench~\citep{gong2025space10comprehensivebenchmarkmultimodal, zhang2024sphere, ma20253dsrbenchcomprehensive3dspatial} define a range of atomic spatial skills (e.g., counting, height, orientation), yet often lack controlled variation in perspective, reference frame, or multi-frame reasoning.
 BLINK~\citep{fu2024blink} highlights perception-level gaps in multimodal models, and ViewSpatial-Bench~\citep{li2025viewspatialbenchevaluatingmultiperspectivespatial} focuses on viewpoint-dependent localization.
 MulSeT~\citep{zhang2025mllms} covers distance, occlusion, and viewpoint-dependent localization with synthetic data.
 Meanwhile, OmniSpatial, 3D-PC and SPACE~\citep{jia2025omnispatialcomprehensivespatialreasoning, linsley20243d, ramakrishnan2024does} draw from cognitive psychology to design spatial tasks, but sometimes entangle spatial reasoning with functionality and physical commonsense or are limited to abstract 2D plane geometry.
 Our tasks are carefully designed to isolate spatial reasoning by controlling for distractors, motion dynamics, reference frame shifts, and multi-image input formats.
 We incorporate both real-world and photo-realistic synthetic data to ensure domain diversity and real-world relevance.
 Instead of emphasizing task comprehensiveness, \textsc{SpinBench} offers diagnostic value by introducing fine-grained control over key spatial factors such as premise structure, symmetry, and syntactic variation.
 As summarized in Tab.~\ref{tab:benchmark_comparison}, our benchmark uniquely combines progressive task structure, cognitive grounding, and controlled variation.
+For quantitative evidence that \textsc{SpinBench} targets spatial skills that differ from prior spatial VLM benchmarks, we refer readers to Appendix~\ref {app:Correlation Analysis}, where we provide full correlation analyses showing weak correlation and task-level orthogonality with prior benchmarks.

 \paragraph{Spatial reasoning models} To improve spatial reasoning in VLMs, recent work has explored 3D abstractions and finetuning.
 Methods like SpatialReasoner~\citep{ma2025spatialreasoner}, SSR~\citep{liu2025ssr} and APC~\citep{lee2025perspective} use explicit 3D representations for perspective-aware reasoning, .
 Others, such as MetaSpatial~\citep{pan2025metaspatial}, Embodied-R~\citep{zhao2025embodied}, SpatialVLM~\citep{chen2024spatialvlm}, and SVQA-R1~\citep{wang2025svqa}, adopt reinforcement learning or large-scale pretraining to enhance spatial understanding across 2D and video data.
 Despite progress, purely linguistic approaches remain limited, humans rely on structured, often non-verbal representations to reason about space, motivating models that move beyond language-based reasoning alone.